raiden-network/raiden-wizard/README.md

 1. Click the __"Launch"__ button next to a configuration you already created.
 2. Repeat the steps from [Setup and Run Raiden](#setup-and-run-raiden) to create a new configuratio.

 > Each new configuration created will be added to the list and currently you can't delete configurations from the Wizard.
-Read more under [Handle Issues](#handle-issues).
+Read more under [Handle Limitations and Shortcomings](#handle-limitations-and-shortcomings).

 ## Get a Infura Project ID
 1. Visit [infura.io](https://infura.io/) and sign up for a new account.